-It has been a long time since I’ve posted on the blog, so to kickstart Piccolo Explorer and get the ball rolling once again, I’m sharing a few photos from that special snowy day in London.
+It has been a long time since I’ve posted on the blog, so to get the ball rolling once again, I’m sharing a few photos of the snow in Richmond Park from that special day in Lodnon.
 Scroll down to see an Instagram reel showing how enchanting Richmond Park looked covered in snow that day.

 ‘The Way’ gates, located on the edge of Sidmouth Woods, are designed by artist blacksmith Joshua De Lisle and were added to the park in 2011 to mark the tercentenary of St Paul’s Cathedral.